DyGSSM: Multi-view Dynamic Graph Embeddings with State Space Model Gradient Update: Conclusion

 \section{Conclusion}

 In this study, we propose DyGSSM, a multi-view dynamic graph representation learning approach for link prediction tasks.
 We trained DyGSSM in a supervised manner, leveraging both the local and global structure of each node in each snapshot to generate two distinct node embeddings.
-We then used a single-head cross-attention mechanism to integrate these embeddings.
-To effectively incorporate past information when updating the model parameters, we utilized an SSM-based approach using the HiPPO algorithm.
-Following recent dynamic graph representation techniques, we incorporated a meta-learning strategy into the SSM to compute the gradient of the loss in the current snapshot.
-We then weighted the SSM matrix by the model loss in that snapshot before passing the updated model parameters to the next snapshot.
-Experiments on five public datasets with varying densities show that DyGSSM or Light\_DyGSSM outperforms SOTA models on 17 out of 20 metrics.
-As a future work, we plan to apply DyGSSM to continuous-time dynamic graphs to evaluate its performance in that setting.
+We integrate these embeddings using a lightweight attention mechanism.
+To mitigate RW cost, we introduced a caching mechanism that reduce the complexity and time of running RW on each time steps.
+To effectively incorporate past information when updating the model parameters, and to avoid the need for numerous hyperparameters, we utilized an SSM-based approach using the HiPPO algorithm to incorporate a meta-learning strategy into DyGSSM.
+Experiments on 12 public datasets with two training settings show that DyGSSM outperforms SOTA models in 32 out of 36 evaluation metrics.
+As future work, we plan to extend DyGSSM to downstream tasks such as node classification to further validate its representational power on real-world dynamic graphs.
+In addition, we aim to optimize the $\mathcal{RW}$ component through parallelized mini-batch sampling, graph partitioning, and subgraph-based $\mathcal{RW}$ to improve scalability on large and dense networks.
+Finally, we intend to explore replacing the $\mathcal{RW}$ process with learned graph embeddings.

-\begin{acks} This work was supported by the National Institute of General Medical Sciences of the National Institutes of Health under Award Number R35GM133657 and the startup funds from the University of North Texas. \end{acks}